Immigrant (album)

 Immigrant is the second studio album by Palestinian-Canadian rapper Belly.
 It was released through Roc Nation and XO Records on 12 October 2018.
 The album features guest appearances from Zack, Meek Mill, M.I.A., Yo Gotti, Metro Boomin, French Montana, the Weeknd, and Nav.
+Production was handled by Metro Boomin and Nav themselves, alongside Ben Billions, Skinny, DaHeala, Southside, Cirkut, and ELew, among others.

 Background

 The album was teased numerous times late 2017, with the album title then being "Midnight Zone".
 Belly also shared in studio images of himself working alongside American rapper Jay-Z, which speculated the two working on a song together.

-Following the release of "Maintain", featuring Canadian rapper and fellow labelmate Nav, Belly was attacked by security guards at the Coachella event, during The Weeknd's headlining set.
+Following the release of "Maintain", featuring Canadian rapper and fellow labelmate Nav, Belly was attacked by security guards at the Coachella event, during the Weeknd's headlining set.